ividal/TransferLearning/README.md

 ## Finding your way ###
-`sh` is your entry point; there's a bash script to showcase the usage of the retraining code
+`sh` is your entry point; there's a bash script to showcase the usage of the retraining code.

 `scripts` contains the retraining code; notice there have been some modifications to the original Tensorflow github script, but the interface is the same.